Computational relative entropy: Complexity-limited entanglement theory

 as a figure of merit for the protocols. \begin{definition}[$G$-complexity distillable entanglement] Consider a bipartite state $\rho^{AB} \in \calH \otimes \calK$.
 We define the $G$-complexity $\epsilon$-distillable entanglement under the class of operations $O$ as

-where $\phi$ is the two-qubit maximally entangled state and the factor $\log 2$ converts from bits to nats. \end{definition} If we do not specify the class of operations $O$ explicitly, we mean the class $\mathrm{LOCC}$, which is a subset of $\mathrm{PPT}$.
+where $\phi$ is the two-qubit maximally entangled state and the factor $\log 2$ converts from bits to nats. \end{definition} The maximum above is guaranteed to exist, as $m = 0$ is always admissible (no distillable entanglement) and $m \leq \log_2 \operatorname{dim}(\rho^{AB})$ as we cannot distill more than this number of ebits.
+If we do not specify the class of operations $O$ explicitly, we mean the class $\mathrm{LOCC}$, which is a subset of $\mathrm{PPT}$.
 We note that in general settings, the choice of maximally entangled reference state is arbitrary, as the maximally entangled pure target states can be freely converted into each other.
 This is not necessarily the case in a complexity constrained setting.
 We state our definition with qubit maximally entangled states, also known as \emph{ebits}, as they have low complexity and are the most common reference state.
 Based on this definition, we can define the \emph{computational distillable entanglement rate} by performing a polynomial regularization.
 Note that we go about the definitions in a slightly different way than Ref.~\cite{arnon2023computationalentanglementtheory}, but that does not qualitatively change the resulting statements. \begin{definition}[Computational distillable entanglement rate] Consider a bipartite state $\rho_n^{A_nB_n} \in \calH_n \otimes \calK_n$.
 Then,

 \end{definition} Again, if the class of operations is not specified, we assume it is $\mathrm{LOCC}$.

 We note the following achievability statement proven by Leone et al.~\cite{leone2025entanglementtheorylimitedcomputational} which we present in the language of our work.
 It relates a computational quantity to a purely entropic quantity. \begin{theorem}[Distilling the min entropy~\cite{leone2025entanglementtheorylimitedcomputational}] Consider a bipartite pure state $\psi_n^{A_n B_n} \in \calH_n \otimes \calK_n$.
 The min entropy of the reduced state is defined as